 5 tips to successful cold frame gardening:

 1 – Pick the right site – To get the most out of your cold frame, you’ll need to pick the right spot.
-Look for a site that offers full sunshine and shelter from prevailing winds, and face the frame towards the south.
+Look for a site that offers full sunlight and shelter from prevailing winds, and face the frame towards the south.
 You can place it against a house, deck, shed, garage, greenhouse, or allow it to stand free in the garden.
 My frames are free-standing structures but I do pile straw bales or bags of leaves on the north side for added winter insulation.

 2 – Choose your materials wisely – The box of a cold frame can be made from many materials; wood, polycarbonate, straw bales, bricks, and so on.
 I’ve found that material selection can play a large role in successful cold frame gardening.
 For example, many gardener centres sell frames made with polycarbonate sides and tops.
 These are great in spring and fall, but in my region, they aren’t insulating enough to shelter salad greens throughout winter.
 Instead, I’ve gotten great results from cold frames built with wood and topped with polycarbonate.

 3 – Ventilate – I can’t stress the importance of proper ventilation in a cold frame, especially in autumn or spring when the daytime temperature can fluctuate dramatically – even in cloudy weather!
 For me, I prop my cold frames open when I know the daytime temperature is going to reach 4 C (40 F).
 If you’d rather be more ‘hands off’, you can purchase an inexpensive automatic vent opener to open top of your frame when the temperature reaches a certain point.